Lee Mansell: Coaching career

 On 25 September 2021, Mansell was appointed interim manager of National League North club Gloucester City following the sacking of Paul Groves.
 On 13 November, Mansell picked up his first win as manager as Bristol Rovers loanee Ollie Hulbert, whom had worked closely with Mansell in the Development Squad at Rovers, scored a double as Gloucester defeated Farsley Celtic 2–0.
 After the match, Mansell was given the job until the end of the 2021–22 season.
 Mansell was sacked by the club on 29 September 2022 with Gloucester sitting in 15th position after ten matches.

+Post-playing career

+In February 2023, Mansell was appointed as a Players Services Executive at the Professional Footballers' Association.